Heartland of Fann mountains

 • All transfers according to the tour program.

-• Accommodation in the mountain camp “Artuch” for 4 people in a cottage.
-Each cottage has 2 twin rooms, one shower and toilet for cottage.
+• Accommodation in the mountain camp “Artuch” in cottages for 4 people.
+Each cottage has 2 twin rooms, one shower and a toilet for cottage.

-• Services of an English-speaking mountain guide, cook and service staff.
+• Services of a mountain guide, cook, and support staff.

 • First-aid kit.